gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-aggregation.md

 ## Why Aggregate?

 Aggregation allows us to take a set of elements and group them and their properties together to form a new result.
-These allow us to get quick insights into our data and generate valuable outputs from our graphing queries.
+This allows us to get quick insights into our data and generate valuable outputs from our graphing queries.

 There are also some key benefits when using aggregation with sketches as we